Top 7 Threats to Pets on Halloween & How to Avoid

 If you really want to put a costume on your pet to grab a quick photo for Instagram, then by all means, do so.
 But it should be done days or even weeks prior to Halloween.
 The night of the event is not the time to stress out your pets.

 Sewing is not my gift.
 It is, however, the gift of this amazing lady – here are a few of my faves, but browse her instagram account to see the newest:

 Bree is not a big fan of costumes, but we wanted to make something special for her.
 This is our attempt to make a glow-in-the-dark dog costume out of glowsticks.
 It was a lot of fun for all of us.
 But, we only made her wear it for a few minutes.

 Dogs generally aren’t like people who want to be dressed up all night – they don’t like to itch, they don’t like to smell weird, and they don’t want any added stress on an already stressful holiday.

 We personally love the very well-designed costumes from Animal Planet.
 (This is Brock modeling a brontosaurus costume.)

-This should be a no-brainer, but it’s often not.
-Dogs do not belong (even leashed) on a street while kids in costume are running around.
+This should be a no-brainer, but sadly, it’s not.
+Dogs do not belong (even leashed) on a street while kids in costume are running around in unfamiliar costumes.
 They should not be rushing the door to greet and hand out candy.
 Keeping your pets in may well be the most important thing you can do for your pet.